Sunday, September 24, 2023

 For intimate apparel for all genders, this brand has every underwear bottom of your fancy.
 The company offers an option for carbon-neutral shipping and its products are ethically made.
 For a sheer, sexy number, get the Lite Tanga, a thong-like underwear made from Tencel.
 And be sure to snag the matching bralette.

-Did you know there are sustainable lingerie and sleepwear options, too!
+Check out our sustainable lingerie and sleepwear options, too.

 Related on Ethos: